 Using negative space in presentation backgrounds

-It’s easy to discount empty areas in photos, but when it comes to your background, negative space can be incredibly useful.
+It’s easy to discount empty areas in photos, but when it comes to good backgrounds, negative space can be incredibly useful.
 Consider spicing up a sparse area with text, shapes, icons, logos, etc. when you want to make them pop.

-If slides aren’t your cup of tea, or you’re simply in the mood to try something new, Prezi’s layered canvas might be the right change of pace.
+If slides aren’t your cup of tea, or you’re simply in the mood to try something new, Prezi’s open canvas might be the right change of pace.
 Prezi users can easily design their presentation within negative spaces by placing topics or stacks of content in them, and navigate to each area as needed.
-Here’s an example from one of our Prezi Awards winners this year:
+Here’s an example from one of our Prezi Awards winners:

 Negative space surrounding your subject or content can also provide a “safe area” in the event that your presentation is printed.
 Create physical takeaways for your presentation with the exact same content and you can be sure none of your important information will get lost in the margins.